 Your A-Z guide to auto insurance terms and definitions.

 The definitions are intended to be generally useful rather than a guide to a specific policy or insurer.
 Contact your car insurance company for any specific definitions and what they might mean for your policy.

 - Accident.
 An unintentional incident that results in damage to your vehicle.
-For example, if you slide on ice and drive into a tree, or if you have a crash with another car.
+For example, if you slide on ice and drive into a tree, or if you have a crash into another car.

 - Actuary.
 A specialist who calculates risk, especially as it relates to insurance-related situations like life expectancy, accident frequency and loss reserving.